 1. Tempera Paint

-Tempera Paint is your basic creamy paint with a consistency that reminds you of mustard or house paint.
-It comes in stand-up bottles that look shampoo containers.
-These bottles can be squeezed onto a plate or an ice cube tray and then stamped with sponges, cotton balls, pine cones, paintbrush, you name it.
+The tempera paint we’re talking about often comes in stand-up bottles that look like shampoo containers.
+These bottles can be squeezed onto a plate or into ice cube trays.
+Tempera can then be stamped with sponges, cotton balls, pine cones, paintbrush, you name it.
 I like to use washable tempera paint, for obvious reasons 🙂

-If you want to go DIY on this, you can also make your own egg tempera paint with this easy recipe, which I highly recommend trying at least once.
+For a DIY tempera paint, try making egg tempera paint with this easy recipe.
+I highly recommend trying this at least once.

-Make an interpretation of modern artist Jasper Johns in this whole body painting experience (above).
+What can you do with tempera paint?
+Make an interpretation of modern artist Jasper Johns in this whole body painting experience (shown above).

 3. Paint Brushes